 Beavertimber Problem in Minnesota's 'Big Bog', D. Vesall, R. Gensch, and R Nyman; The Conservation Volunteer

-Possibilities of Managing Aspen, Paul Zehngraff; U.S. Department of Agriculture, Forest Service, Lake States Forest Experiment Station.
-St. Paul, Minn.
+Possibilities of Managing Aspen, Paul Zehngraff; Lake States Aspen Report No. 21

 Response of Young Aspen Suckers to Overhead Shade, P.J.
 Zehngraff; Tech.
 Notes Lake St. For.
 Exp.
 Sta.

 The Effect of Thinning Upon the Growth and Yield of Aspen Stands (For Ten-Year Period After Treatment).
 Project P-19, A. Bickerstaff; Silvicultural Research Note.
 Canada, Department of Mines and Resources, Lands, Parks, and Forests Branch, Dominion Forest Service, Ottawa